kirso/logseq-panic-theme/README.md

 - Open an issue ticket [here](https://github.com/sokirill/logseq-panic-theme/issues/new).
 Don't forget to include a description and screenshot/video.
 - Optionally, you can ping me on [Twitter](https://twitter.com/sokirill)

-## Legal speech

-By no means I claim to have originally produced this theme and in case a legal dispute arises I am voiding all rights and responsiblity from

 ## Bullet threading

-If you don't want bullet threading in the theme, just delete all the code from `custom.css` the the following mention:
+If you don't want bullet threading in the theme, just delete all the code from `custom.css` the following mention:

 ```css
 /* Bullet threading*/